canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 sudo k8s kubectl get pods -A
 ```

-Deploy a pod with an nginx web-server and expose it via a service to verify connectivity of the IPv6-only cluster:
+Deploy a pod with an nginx web-server and expose it via a service to verify
+connectivity of the IPv6-only cluster.
+For that, create a manifest file
+`nginx-ipv6.yaml` with the following content:

 ```yaml
 apiVersion: apps/v1